-We aim to be proactive rather than responsive, and to continuously push for better understanding and support for all Survivors.
-In order to deliver lasting change for Survivors, it is essential that we deliver both policy and practice change and work with Survivors to ensure their voices lead the change.
+It is essential that we deliver policy and practice change and work with Survivors to ensure their voices lead that change.

 We use the term ‘policy’ in a broad sense to represent public facing work which promotes structural change.
 And we use the term ‘practice’ to represent the interventions and service delivery methods used by governments, public institutions and other organisations and charities.